M.I.A. (rapper): Honours, awards and nominations

-M.I.A. is the only artist to receive nominations for all five of Academy Award, Grammy Award, Brit Award, Mercury Prize and Alternative Turner Prize, and the first artist of Sri Lankan-British descent to be nominated for an Academy and Grammy Award in the same year.
+M.I.A. has been nominated for Academy Award, Grammy Award, Brit Award, Mercury Prize and Alternative Turner Prize, and the first artist of Sri Lankan-British descent to be nominated for an Academy and Grammy Award in the same year.
 She has also been nominated for an MOBO Award, MTV Video Music Award, and MTV Europe Music Award.

 She was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for her services to music.
-She accepted the title (bestowed on British citizens in recognition of their service to the arts) in honor of her mother who had “spent her life in England hand sewing thousands of medals for the Queen”.
+She accepted it in honour of her mother who had "spent her life in England hand sewing thousands of medals for the Queen".
 In 2022, she received an honorary award from University of the Arts London for outstanding contributions to the creative industries.